Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 “Should I get a Taipei Unlimited Fun Pass?” you ask.
 Well, this is what you need to do to determine the answer for you.

 1. Go to this page and add up the price of every attraction that you plan to visit on your trip.
 Taipei 101 Observatory is the most expensive one, so this makes a big difference.
-If you did all 16 attractions, this would be worth $2920, but of course you probably won’t visit all of them.
+If you did all 16 attractions, by my calculation, this would come to around TWD 3000, but of course you probably won’t visit all of them.

-2. Guess about how many times you might take the MRT during your stay, and multiply it by 30 NTD (average cost of an MRT ride).
+2. Guess about how many times you might take the MRT during your stay, and multiply it by 30 NTD (average cost of an MRT ride – but longer ones can go up to 65).
 Add another 15 NTD for each short bus ride.

 2. Is the Taipei Transport Fun Pass Worth It?